-After someone is arrested and taken to jail, the magistrate will set a bail amount for the person arrested to be released unless the crime is ineligible for bail.
+After someone is arrested and taken to jail, the court will set a bail amount for the person arrested to be released unless the crime is ineligible for bail.
 However, if someone contacts a bail bondsperson on behalf of the individual who was arrested immediately after the apprehension, it is not always necessary to wait on the magistrate to post bail.
-Once bail is set and paid, the person is released from jail within six to twelve ours.
+Once bail is set and paid, the person is released from jail within six to eight hours.

 The average person does not have enough money to pay the full amount of bail ordered by the courts.
 This is where the bail bonds come into play.
 A bail bond is a document that is submitted to the court which guarantees the defendant will appear at their Hearing as scheduled.
 A licensed bail bondsman coordinates the release of the person arrested and submits the surety bond to the jail.
 The cost for a bail bond premium is typically 10% of the full bail amount (Federal bonds are 15%).
-For example, if a judge issues bail in the amount of $5000, the bail bondsman will charge a premium of $500 for the bail bond.
+For example, if a judge issues bail in the amount of $5000, the bail bondsman will charge a premium of $500 for the state bail bond.